Atlanta, Georgia Commercial Vehicle and Delivery Van Accident Attorneys

 Key Points:

-- Like any other vehicle, a van may be considered “commercial” when it is titled or registered to a company and/or used for business purposes.
+• A commercial vehicle does not always need to be a large tractor trailer or construction truck.
+A van or delivery truck or even a pickup may be considered “commercial” when it is titled or registered to a company and/or used for business purposes.

-- If a business doesn’t have a commercial vehicle insurance policy, or the policy doesn’t fully cover accident costs, the injured victim can sue the business to recover the remaining amount.
+• If a business fails to have commercial vehicle insurance policy, or the policy is small or insufficient to cover the damages, in some cases an injured person can bring a claim or lawsuit against the business to recover the remaining amount.

-You might be wondering what makes a van “commercial.”
-Like any vehicle, a van is considered commercial when it’s titled or registered to a company or used for business purposes.
-Often, a commercial van is used to transport goods or paying passengers, which could directly impact your case if you’re involved in an accident.
+You might be wondering what makes a truck or van “commercial.”
+A van, pickup or box truck is considered commercial when it’s titled or registered to a company or used for business purposes.
+Often, a commercial van is used to transport goods or paying passengers, or it may be used to haul merchandise or construction supplies.

-Cargo vans, for example, are similar to passenger vans, with the cab and cargo area connected.
-However, cargo vans usually have large rear doors, making it easier to load and unload heavy materials or multiple packages.
-Businesses like plumbers, movers, florists, electricians, landscapers, and package delivery companies (think Amazon or FedEx) commonly use these vans to keep up with high demand.
-If you’ve been injured by one of these vehicles, it’s important to know what regulations apply to your situation.
+For example, cargo vans, are often similar to passenger vans, as the cab and cargo area are connected.
+But, cargo vans may have oversize side or read doors, making it easier to load and unload heavy items, materials or multiple packages.
+Both large and small businesses such as plumbers, movers, florists, electricians, landscapers, and package delivery companies (think Amazon or FedEx) operate vans and box trucks.

-According to the Federal Motor Carrier Safety Administration (FMCSA), a commercial vehicle is one that operates on a highway in interstate commerce, transports goods or provides services, and meets specific criteria.
-For example, the vehicle might weigh over 10,001 lbs., be designed to transport nine or more people, or carry hazardous materials.
-If the van involved in your accident fits this definition, it’s subject to federal regulations, which could influence your legal options.
+Under the rules of the Federal Motor Carrier Safety Administration (FMCSA), a commercial vehicle is one that operates on a highway in interstate commerce and transports or moves goods and/or provides services.
+For example, a vehicle might weigh over 10,001 lbs., be designed to transport nine or more people, or carry hazardous materials.
+If the truck or van that caused your crash fits this definition, it might be subject to federal regulations.

-However, if the van is only used within Georgia (intrastate commerce) and doesn’t transport hazardous materials, federal regulations might not apply to your case.
-Still, Georgia law requires commercial vehicle registration and licensing for any vehicle over 10,001 lbs., designed to transport 16 or more passengers, or used to transport hazardous materials.
+However, when a van, pickup or delivery truck is only used within Georgia (we call this “intrastate commerce”) and does not transport hazardous materials, federal regulations might not apply.
+Nonetheless, Georgia law requires commercial vehicle registration and licensing for any vehicle over 10,001 lbs., and which is designed to transport 16 or more passengers, or if it is used to transport hazardous materials.

-Driver’s License Requirements for Commercial Vans in Georgia
+License Requirements for Drivers and Operators of Commercial Vehicles and Vans in Georgia

-To obtain a CDL, you must pass a skills and knowledge test, have a driving history that meets safety standards, and undergo a medical screening.
-As a CDL holder, you’re held to a higher standard when driving on public roads.
-Serious traffic violations or negligence can jeopardize your CDL certification.
-If you or someone else operates a commercial vehicle without the necessary CDL and causes an accident, the company could be held liable and face penalties under federal or state law.
+To obtain a CDL, a driver must pass a skills test, have a driving history that meets certain safety standards, and must undergo and pass a medical screening.
+A CDL holder is held to a higher standard when driving on public roads.
+Serious traffic violations or negligence can jeopardize a driver’s CDL certification, and companies who hire CDL drivers must qualify and train their drivers or risk being subject to additional civil liability for the careless or negligent failure to maintain safe operations.
+If a driver commercial vehicles without qualified drivers and causes an accident, the company could be held liable and face penalties under federal or state law.

 Are Businesses Liable for Accidents Caused by Employees?